ICS3U-Templates/ICS3U-Final-Project-GBDK/README.md

 <h1 align="center"> ICS3U Codespace Startup - GBDK </h1>
 <img src="https://github.com/Mr-Coxall/ICS3U-Codespace-Startup-GBDK/raw/main/images/GBDK.png" alt="github-codespaces" class="center">

-Use this GitHub repo to setup an ICS3U Codespace, for developing GameBoy games using GBDK-2020.
+Use this GitHub repository to setup an ICS3U Codespace, for developing GameBoy games using GBDK-2020.

 It includes everything you will need to code original GameBoy games in C.